0w0Demonic/Tanuki/rambling/Property Sheets.md

 There’s a weird charm to how bare-metal Win32 programming is.
 It's like building a car from spare parts just because you can.
-You feel the history in every struct and flag and hear the dial-up tone in the distance.
+You feel the history in every struct and flag and hear the dial-up tone somewhere in the distance.